Fun learning to support picky eating

 Involving children in all aspects of food is important.
 It’s great life skills and learning.
-Getting the children helping can be even more important when they are hesitant or uncomfortable around food.
+Helping can be even more important when they are hesitant or uncomfortable around food.

 For children who do struggle to eat, it can be difficult to interact comfortably with food, particularly when the emphasis is on eating.

-I love ways to involve children that are low pressure.
-Doing this away from the dinner table is often the best way to manage this.
+Often away from the dinner table is the best way to manage this.

-Interaction is a keyway to build comfort around food and not having the end goal as eating often makes this achievable for even the most hesitant of children.
+Interaction is a key way to build comfort around food.
+When the end goal is not eating, this often makes it achievable for even the most hesitant of children.

 These are also good ways to keep the children entertained during the holidays or on wet weekends.
 Older children can do them independently too!